-As part of Black History Month, nearly 30 walls in downtown and central Phoenix received meaningful makeovers.
+As part of Black History Month, nearly 30 walls in downtown Phoenix received meaningful makeovers.
 For each day in February, a mural celebrating Black heroes, icons, activists, athletes, musicians and more, was added to the city’s vibrant collection of street art.

 The plan for the project, created by Gizette Knight of Reality Dreams LLC, was made possible by a call to local artists, volunteers and, of course, the participating businesses and buildings.

 Below you’ll find the latest information — and inspiration — to embark on a self-guided mural tour of Black History in Phoenix.

 Please Note: This list reflects the murals that are still on display as of July 14, 2021.